codetracker-learning/hip-hop-pizza-and-wangs/instructions/mvp.md

 ## Get Started
 * Review [wireframe](https://www.figma.com/file/4y3EZddALuBR3ouSEM57Np/MVP?node-id=0%3A1)
 * Ensure all teammates have access to the repo and have it pulled down to their machines
+* Begin by reviewing the AC and creating the tickets your team will need to complete the project separated by milestones and organizaed by priority on your Github project board.
 * Create a setup branch
 * Do all the stuff needed when setting up the project.
 These include:
   *  making the updates to the `.env` file